wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 if there are no user assertions.
 As of now, there is only a single invariant assertion in main() method: the one that checks that in-flight beans are at legal positions at every step of the experiment.
-Add two more assertions, as is described in the "// TODO" comments in the main() method.
+Add two more assertions, as is described in the "// TODO" comments in the main() method.  _Also add at least one assertion of your own that helps you verify some system property_.

-With those two additionl assertions, the model checker should fail since you haven't written the code.
-As you code, you will notice JPF running slower due to state explosion.
-If you want to avoid this, you need to filter out state irrelevant to the assertions using the @FilterField annotation we learned during the exercise.
+With these additional assertions, the model checker should fail since you haven't written the code yet.
+Write your code towards satisfying the assertions.
+After satisfying, frequently run the model checker while coding to verify that the system properties are not violated,

+If you notice JPF running slower while coding, this is due to state explosion.
+You need to filter out state irrelevant to the assertions using the
+@FilterField annotation we learned during the exercise.
 In my code, I had 684 states in the model checker (as can be seen in the "new=684" number below):

 ```
 ====================================================== statistics